 15. Do a walking food tour of Florence

-Suggested by foodieflashpacker
+Suggested by Foodieflashpacker

-Not only will your guide give you background on the area but they will also take you to some out of the way, truly authentic food spots.
+Not only will your guide give you background on the area but they will also take you to some out-of-the-way, truly authentic food spots.

-I love that their tours are small groups led by sommeliers, art & history experts, food connoisseurs, drink enthusiasts and passionate cooks.
+I love that their tours are small groups led by sommeliers, art & history experts, food connoisseurs, drink enthusiasts, and passionate cooks.

-If you’re looking for a quick overview of the history and food of a city you can do a half day tour but I always try to do a full day tour if my time allows.
+If you’re looking for a quick overview of the history and food of a city you can do a half-day tour but I always try to do a full-day tour if my time allows.

 16. Catch a panoramic view of Florence

 Suggested by Travelbooksfood

 I am pretty sure that you would have definitely seen one photo of it since that is the poster staple when it comes to photos of Florence.
 But photos cannot do enough justice to that place.

-We took the easy way out and took the bus to and from the place and takes approximately 20 minutes one way.
+We took the easy way out and took the bus to and from the place which takes approximately 20 minutes one way.
 Once you are there, don’t forget to check the replica of David there.

 17. See the Blue Grotto in Capri